Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Background on couplings

 The variance of the expected number of iterations is equal to $\frac{2(1 - \|p - q\|_{TV})}{\|p - q\|_{TV}}$, which tends to infinity as \(\|p - q\|_{TV}\) approaches zero.
 Gerber and Lee proposed accepting the first draw with a lower probability, thereby avoiding the problem of infinite variance, but at the cost of losing maximality (see the discussion in \cite{jacob2019unbiased}).

 \paragraph{Maximal reflection coupling.} Algorithm \ref{alg:max_refl} reports an implementation of maximal reflection coupling for Gaussian distributions with same covariance matrix.

 Note that, differently from Algorithm \ref{alg:max_reg}, in Algorithm \ref{alg:max_refl} no rejection mechanism is required and the algorithm's runtime is deterministic.
-Furthermore, in high-dimensional cases, this procedure shows favourable behaviours: in addition to being maximal, the algorithm contracts the distance between chains with a good rate.
+Furthermore, in high-dimensional cases, this procedure shows favorable behaviors: in addition to being maximal, the algorithm contracts the distance between chains at a good rate.
 Thus, when applicable, it is generally preferred to Algorithm \ref{alg:max_reg}.